Build a CI/CD pipeline with GitOps on Terraform Cloud

 This is a private repository that provides almost the same functionality as

-This is an AWS account for PRJ A.
+This is the AWS account for PRJ A.

-The person or tool that performs the work is in parentheses.
+The person or tool performing the task is listed in parentheses

-By modularizing the code, the scope of work can be divided appropriately between SREs and Teams.
+By modularizing the code, the scope of work can be appropriately divided between SREs and the team.

-Import the pushed module to Terraform Cloud's Private Module Registry.
+Import the module you pushed to Terraform Cloud's Private Module Registry

 4. Push Prj Infra Code(Team A or Team B)